Quinton-Mincy/shortest_path/README.md

     character (*), add them to the queue
     4. Repeat

-By following these steps, we are guaranteed to find the shortest path in an unweighted graph.
+By following these steps (shown in code below), we are guaranteed to find the shortest path in an unweighted graph.
 In BFS, the first time we encounter the target node, the exit node in our case, we will have traversed the minimum *depth* or *levels*.
 This is all due to the functionality of the FIFO queue.
 By its very nature, we will analyze all nodes at a given distance from the start node before moving on to a further distance, or the next level.
 For instance, when we analyze the entrance node, we will enqueue its only neighbor, the node directly below it (our maze has a single entrance and exit), which